andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/data-persistence/sharing-a-core-data-model-with-a-swift-framework.md

 [<img src="https://www.andrewcbancroft.com/wp-content/uploads/2015/08/16-AppDelegate-1024x394.png" alt="16 - AppDelegate" width="1024" height="394" class="alignnone size-large wp-image-12253" srcset="https://www.andrewcbancroft.com/wp-content/uploads/2015/08/16-AppDelegate-1024x394.png 1024w, https://www.andrewcbancroft.com/wp-content/uploads/2015/08/16-AppDelegate-300x115.png 300w, https://www.andrewcbancroft.com/wp-content/uploads/2015/08/16-AppDelegate-768x296.png 768w, https://www.andrewcbancroft.com/wp-content/uploads/2015/08/16-AppDelegate.png 1213w" sizes="(max-width: 1024px) 100vw, 1024px" />][18]

-Recall that &#8220;CarModel&#8221; is the name of the Core Data model we created for the framework in CarKit.
+Recall that "CarModel&#8221; is the name of the Core Data model we created for the framework in CarKit.
 We simply look for that artifact by calling `URLForResource:withExtension:` on the `carKitBundle` to initialize an `NSManagedObjectModel` instance.

 <a name="add-carkit-framework" class="jump-target"></a>

 #### Add CarKit framework to project and embed binary

 Now it's time to actually bring in the framework for use within our app.
 I typically open up a Finder window and drag over a copy of the framework (in this case, the CarKit.framework file) into my project.
-Feel free to organize it into a &#8220;lib&#8221; folder.
+Feel free to organize it into a "lib&#8221; folder.

-Assuming that you go through all the necessary steps to make the framework production-ready, you'll want to embed the binary and ensure that it's referenced in the &#8220;Linked Frameworks and Libraries&#8221; portion of your project configuration:
+Assuming that you go through all the necessary steps to make the framework production-ready, you'll want to embed the binary and ensure that it's referenced in the "Linked Frameworks and Libraries&#8221; portion of your project configuration:
 [<img src="https://www.andrewcbancroft.com/wp-content/uploads/2015/08/15-Embed-CarKit-and-Link-CarKit-1024x634.png" alt="15 - Embed CarKit and Link CarKit" width="1024" height="634" class="alignnone size-large wp-image-12252" srcset="https://www.andrewcbancroft.com/wp-content/uploads/2015/08/15-Embed-CarKit-and-Link-CarKit-1024x634.png 1024w, https://www.andrewcbancroft.com/wp-content/uploads/2015/08/15-Embed-CarKit-and-Link-CarKit-300x186.png 300w, https://www.andrewcbancroft.com/wp-content/uploads/2015/08/15-Embed-CarKit-and-Link-CarKit.png 1399w" sizes="(max-width: 1024px) 100vw, 1024px" />][19]

 <a name="take-for-test-drive" class="jump-target"></a>